stevenrobertson/sd-docs/report/glossary.md

 ~   The value of an accumulator after all iterations have been performed.

+Animation

+~   (flam3) A series of frames, where each frame is generated from a different
+    time step along a particular interpolation between two flames.

 Barrier

 ~   (CUDA) An instruction which will stall the warp which issues it until a